wordofwarning/wordofwarning.org/current/2017-emergency/afternoon/index.md

 peter-jacobs.weebly.com

 **Rampant | *Questions of England***
-"*What does he of England know who only England knows?*" A random collection of questions.
+"*What does he of England know who only England knows?*"<br>A random collection of questions.
 Simple in concept, the range of ideas it evokes is entirely in the hands of the experience of the audience.
 Listen for as long as you like, take from it what you will.
 The chances are you will think of England slightly differently.

 Mark Reid is a local writer and theatre activist, producing work on the alternative theatre scene in Manchester for many years.
 He has recently spent a year writing a play a week, and exploring audience interactive work with *Hamlet* and *Brutality*.

 **Vijay Patel | *Asperger's Question Time***
 A participatory performance which aims to create a safe space for those with Asperger's and those without.
 The audience are taken through a playful journey into the Asperger's mind and offered a space to have their wildest questions answered… perhaps with a more obscure answer.
 It is forced social interaction and we must support each other through it.

 Vijay Patel is a performance artist based in South London.
 A live/performance artist who crosses forms into cabaret and installations.
 His work has previously dealt with the complexities of being of mixed Indian/British heritage and what that means within the contemporary condition, examining arranged marriages, immigration and gender issues.
-Graduate of the University of Chichester, he has performed at SPILL Festival 2016, Duckie + Artsadmin.<br>"A dynamic young artist exploring the contemporary condition with humour, pathos and heart.
-Mark him as one to watch." — Simon Casson, Duckie
+Graduate of the University of Chichester, he has performed at SPILL Festival 2016, Duckie + Artsadmin.<br>"*A dynamic young artist exploring the contemporary condition with humour, pathos and heart.
+Mark him as one to watch.*" — Simon Casson, Duckie

-**Virginia Scudeletti & Nicholas Figgis | *Va Adaxo che Amannaman ti Czzi — Go Slowly Or You Might Fall*** We are all the pieces of what we remember.<br>Nicholas Figgis: Performer/Director/Writer | Virginia Scudeletti: Performer/Choreographer/Director | Caroline Salem: Mentor<br>Supported by Clarence Mews Studio, 3sA Crowd Collective, Spazio Sarav, Arti's
+**Virginia Scudeletti & Nicholas Figgis | *Va Adaxo che Amannaman ti Czzi — Go Slowly Or You Might Fall*** We are all the pieces of what we remember.
+Nicholas Figgis: Performer/Director/Writer | Virginia Scudeletti: Performer/Choreographer/Director | Caroline Salem: Mentor<br>Supported by Clarence Mews Studio, 3sA Crowd Collective, Spazio Sarav, Arti's

 Nicholas and Virginia met working as performers for Liveartshow in 2013.
 Their work lies within the field of physical theatre and the fusion between their rich experience as performers — Nicholas in the field of theatre, Virginia in the field of dance.<br>Nicholas trained as an actor and has spent his professional life working in theatre and television including National Theatre, Manchester Royal Exchange, BBC and Channel 4 amongst others.<br>Originally from Genoa (IT), Virginia trained at Laban and LCDS, working with Gill Clarke, Darren Ellis and Trisha Brown.
 She has been a member of the London Soundpainting Orchestra since its foundation in 2010, was movement director for Opera Viscera and works widely as a freelance dancer and performer.
 Her first solo work, SPUTI, was awarded winner of IFA 2014.
 virginiascudeletti.wordpress.com